GrimMaple/dboard/README.md

 Currently missing a few features, it's already useable for most parts.

 ## Explanation
-This softwares uses a tile-based grid to display keys for convenience purposes.
+DBoard uses a tile-based grid to display keys for convenience purposes.
-The software support uneven placements (eg 1.5) to provide more visualisation options.
+DBoard supports uneven placements (eg 1.5) to provide more visualisation options.
-Auto-snapping to whole and half locations are supported.
+Auto-snapping to whole and half locations is supported.

+## Usage
+I tried to make DBoard as self-explanatory as possible, but here are a few things you can do.

+### Normal mode
+Right click to acces the context menu to enter "edit" mode, save/load keyboard configurations, or change global settings.

+### Edit mode
+To add a new key:
+* Right click and select "Add new"
+* Press desired key on the keyboard
+* Place the key on the grid and left click

+To delete a key, right click the key and press "Delete".
+Drag the edges of any key to change its size.
+Double click any key to change the display string of the key.

+It is currently *not possible* to change the key mapping.
+If you want to change key mapping, you have to delete and re-add a key.

+### Global settings
+Global settings allow for changing the following appearance aspects:
+* Side size - changes key side size in pixels.
+1 logical space is equal to this metric
+* Key offset size - the empty space (in pixel) between two keys
+* Background color = a HEX string in RRGGBB format representing DBoard's background color (for chroma key purposes)

 ## Saving/Loading
-This software saves keyboard files as plain json text.
+DBoard saves keyboard files as plain json text.
 It can be edited afterwards to your liking.
 Example json:
 ```json
 {